immunant/android_llvm/docs/LangRef.rst

     arguments.
     Note that ``argmemonly`` can be used together with ``readonly`` attribute in order to specify that function reads only from its arguments.
+``pagerando``
+    This attribute indicates that the function is compatible with pagerando and will be located in a section which the dynamic loader can place at an independent offset from any other section in the binary.
 ``returns_twice``
     This attribute indicates that this function can return twice.
 The C ``setjmp`` is an example of such a function.
 The compiler disables